NikolovV/CPP-Language/README.md

-C programming language.
+# C++ programming language.

-Contains C code from courses, exams and other practical exercises.
+Contains C++ code from courses, exams and other practical exercises.